Topzle Topzle

 Recession of 1969–1970

-Period Range → August 1929 –March 1933
+Period Range → August 1929 – March 1933

-December 1969 –November 1970
+December 1969 – November 1970

-Duration → 3 years7 months
+Duration → 3 years 7 months

 11 months

-Time since previous recession → 1 year9 months
+Time since previous recession → 1 year 9 months

-8 years10 months
+8 years 10 months

-Peak unemployment → 21.3% (1932)– 24.9% (1933)
+Peak unemployment → 21 % (1932)– 24 % (1933)

-GDP decline (peak to trough) → −26.7%
+GDP decline (peak to trough) → −26 %

 Characteristics → A banking panic leading to the Wall Street crash of 1929 and a collapse in the money supply took place in the United States that was exacerbated by international commitment to the gold standard.
 Extensive new tariffs and other factors contributed to an extremely deep depression.
 GDP, industrial production, employment, and prices fell substantially.
-A small economic expansion within the depression began in 1933, with gold inflow expanding the money supply and improving expectations; the expansion would end in 1937.
-The ultimate recovery, which would occur with the start of World War II in 1940, was credited to monetary policy and monetary expansion.

 The relatively mild 1969 recession followed a lengthy expansion.
 At the end of the expansion, inflation was rising, possibly a result of increased deficits.
-This relatively mild recession coincided with an attempt to start closing the budget deficits of the Vietnam War (fiscal tightening) and the Federal Reserve raising interest rates (monetary tightening).
+This relatively mild recession coincided with an attempt to start closing the budget deficits of the Vietnam War (fiscal tightening) and the Federal Reserve raising interest rates (monetary tig

 1973–1975 recession